replit-archive/jq-console/README.md

     * `function multiline_callback`: If specified, this function is called when the user presses Enter to check whether the input should continue to the next line.
+The function must return one of the following values:

-If this function returns a falsy value, the input operation is completed.
-Otherwise, input continues and the cursor moves to the next line.
+        * `false`: the input operation is completed.

+        * `0`: the input continues to the next line with the current indent.

+        * `N` (int): the input continues to the next line, and the current indent is adjusted by `N`, e.g. `-2` to unindent two levels.

     Example: